tongchf/gmRAD/README.md

         4. Calling SNP genotypes across the individuals in the whole population;
         5. Filtering the SNP data by considering segregation ratio and missing data.
 # Usage
 To run gmRAD, users should install the three prerequisite packages: [LOCAS](http://ab.inf.uni-tuebingen.de/software/locas/), [BWA](http://bio-bwa.sourceforge.net/) and [SAMtools (with BCFtools)](http://samtools.sourceforge.net/), and prepare a parameter setting file, namely `parameters.ini`.
 The parameter file contains three parts, i.e., folders, parameters and fastq files.
 As the first part, 'folders' gives the paths to gmRAD itself, LOCAS, SAMtools, BCFtools and fastq files.
-The second part 'parameters' includes the number of threads used for parallel computing, the hamming distance for clustering the first reads, the edit distance for filtering mapped reads, the estimated percent of genome repeat regions, the minimum score of an SNP genotype, the percent of non-missing genotypes required at an SNP and the minimum p-value allowed for testing the segregation ratio of an SNP.
+The second part 'parameters' includes the number of threads used for parallel computing, the hamming distance for clustering the first reads, the edit distance for filtering mapped reads, the coverage depth of an allele for a heterozygote, the estimated percent of genome repeat regions, the minimum score of an SNP genotype, the percent of non-missing genotypes required at an SNP and the minimum p-value allowed for testing the segregation ratio of an SNP.
 The third part 'fastq files' presents the first read files and the second read files for all individuals including the two parents.
 A typical parameter file looks as following:

         [folders]
         GMRAD_FOLD:/home/tong/gmRAD-1.1